boygirl/generator-thorax/README.md

 ** Run `grunt`**

 The best way to get up and running in development is to run `grunt` from the command line.
-This will boot a connect server and open up a browser to `http://localhost:8000/test` where you'll see the mocha test runner.
-This is to encourage testing, although it's not required.
+This will boot a connect server and open up a browser to `http://localhost:8000/`.

-To view your application, click on the link in the upper left hand corner that says [view my application in a new tab](http://localhost:8000/test), this will take you to `public/index.html`, the entry point for your app.
+Connect will also serve your tests at `http://localhost:8000/test`.

-At this point you'll have two tabs open in your browser, both of them synced via livereload to your application.
-Changing any file within your application will reload both pages so your code and your browser are never out of sync.
+LiveReload will reload both `/` and `/test` when changes are made to any file within your directory while `grunt` is running in the background.

 ### Testing